covrco/candidate-exercises/messaging/README.md

 * Communication between the *API* and the *Workers* must be done through some sort of asynchronous messaging service.
 * The *Workers* are expected to reply to the *API* with an asynchronous message.
 * The *API* should wait for the asynchronous reply from the *Workers* before replying to the *Clients*.
+* The *Workers* and the *API* are packaged and deployed as separate containers within the same kubernetes cluster.

 ## Exercise

 Our chosen cloud computing platform is AWS.

-Given these constraints, what services, platforms, or patterns would you use to facilitate the asynchronous messaging between the *API* and the *Workers*?
-What are some advantages and drawbacks of your choices?
+1. Describe the services, platforms, or patterns would you use to facilitate the asynchronous messaging between the *API* and the *Workers*.
+2. Describe some advantages and drawbacks of your choices.
+3. Provide a diagram of the proposed solution.

 ### Extra Credit